cimp08/ecommerce-fe/README.md

 ### Deployment

-The backend is deployed with Render’s free plan that automatically spun down after 15 minutes of inactivity.
+Backend is deployed with Render’s free plan that automatically spun down after 15 minutes of inactivity.
 When a new request for a free service comes in, Render spins it up again so it can process the request.

 This can cause a response delay of up to 30 seconds for the first request that comes in after a period of inactivity.